rexmhall09/TinyTalker/README.md

 # TinyTalker
 A small GPT model based on a character level tokenization system.
 It can train on any dataset and learns patterns really well.
+Adjust as needed.

 ## How To Use:
 To Train: